MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="emplace_back"></a> `emplace_back`

-Adds an element constructed in place to the end of the deque.
+Adds an element constructed in place to the end of the `deque`.

 ```cpp
 void emplace_back(Type&& val);